AtomMaterialUI/material-theme-docs/docs/configuration/compact-settings.md

 ### Compact Statusbar

 The IDE's Status Bar went through a redesign as well, removing all borders and giving more padding on the top and bottom.
-This setting allows you to revert back to the default "_compact_" design.
+This setting allows you to revert to the default "_compact_" design.

 {% include figure.html content="/screens/expandedStatusbar.png" caption="Padded Status Bar" %}